mebauer/nyc-flood-data/README.md

-## Flood Data Catalog for NYC: Comprehensive Inventory on NYC Open Data
+# Flood Data for NYC: A Comprehensive Inventory on NYC Open Data
 Author: Mark Bauer

 ### Table of Contents